reykjavikcity/webtools/README.md

 If the input is an `Error` instance, it is returned as-is.
-If the input is something else it is wrapped in a new `ErrorFromPayload` instance, and the original value is stored in a `payload`
+If the input is something else it is wrapped in a new `ErrorFromPayload` instance, and the original value is stored in as a `payload` property.

 ```ts
 import { asError, type ErrorFromPayload } from '@reykjavik/webtools/errorhandling';